PepsiCo Stock Today

 PepsiCo Income Statement is one of the three primary financial statements used for reporting PepsiCo's overall financial performance over a current year or for a given accounting period.
 An Income Statement sometimes referred to as the statement of PepsiCo revenue and expense.
 PepsiCo Income Statement primarily focuses on the company's revenues and expenses during a particular period.

-PepsiCo Interest Expense is relatively stable at the moment as compared to the past year.
-PepsiCo reported last year Interest Expense of 1.08 Billion.
-As of 03/20/2023, Weighted Average Shares is likely to grow to about 1.3 B, while Cost of Revenue is likely to drop slightly above 42.9 B. View More Fundamentals
+At this time, PepsiCo's Selling And Marketing Expenses is relatively stable compared to the past year.
+As of 03/18/2024, Net Income From Continuing Ops is likely to grow to about 9.3 B, while EBITDA is likely to drop slightly above 8.6 B. View More Fundamentals

 PepsiCo Stock Against Markets